The best cheap Android phones to buy in 2025

 Average secondary cameras

-The OnePlus 12R is one of the best unlocked phones you can buy in the US, but those looking for a deal through their carrier are going to be out of luck.
+The OnePlus 12R is easily one of the best unlocked phones you can buy in the US, but those looking for a deal through their carrier will likely be out of luck.
 If you can plonk down the cash though, you're in for a real treat.
-With a starting price of just under $500, the OnePlus 12R gets you a flagship chipset, premium design and build quality, a brilliant AMOLED panel, and the quickest charging ever in this segment.
+With a starting price of just under $500, the OnePlus 12R gets you a flagship-grade chipset, premium design and build quality, a brilliant AMOLED screen, and the fastest charging speeds ever in this segment.

 In our OnePlus 12R review, we simply loved how the 12R felt every bit as powerful as the more expensive OnePlus 12.
 Whether it was multitasking or gaming, the phone handled everything without breaking a sweat.
 Benchmark numbers are a bit lower than 2024's flagships, but that isn't something most people would care about.